finchawin/Data-Science-Professional-Practice/README.md

 ![Screenshot: Histograms](images/Histograms.png)

 Whilst a correlation barplot was used to assess which features most strongly correlated with final points.
-Correlation between features was also assessed to reduce the implications of multicollinearity and remove redundant features that  would have let to overfitting.
+Correlation between features was also assessed to reduce the implications of multicollinearity and remove redundant features that were too highly correlated to eachother that would have led to overfitting.

 ![Screenshot: correlation_plot](images/correlation_plot.png)